 For any woman whose experienced a traumatic birth: This work balances the pelvic bowl and aids in their recovery.

-The bodywork and breath work techniques restore healthy flow of blood, nerve, and energy to the pelvic floor.
+The bodywork and breathwork techniques restore a healthy flow of blood, nerve, and energy to the pelvic floor.
 HPC alleviates low libido: sex drive, decreased sensation, and an inability to achieve orgasm, pelvic pain, bladder incontinence and more.

 Six weeks post-partum is the time to begin HPC sessions.